crattis/dfir_scripts/README.md

  Linux on Windows (Ubuntu on Windows) does not appear to support ping, when this was tested.

+# Base64 and Hex decoders (Python and compiled exe for Windows).
+  These will convert base64 or hexadecimal in the associated text file (base64.txt or hex.txt) and make it human readable.
+The script and input files need to stay in the same folder, output file will also be in that folder.
+Note on the Hex, make sure there is no line breaks or spaces.
+All hex strings have to be one line for the script to work.

+  Python scripts, run like all python scripts and require python 3.6 or higher to be installed.

+  Exe versions are fully self-contained Windows executables.
+Change input file’s data to what needs to be decoded, save, and double click exe.
+Then check the generated output file.

 # HTTP Extractor (Python).
   This script is designed to take a file containing HTTP links that need to have the host information extracted for IOCs or block lists.
 It was originally designed to take the output of a web based tool (copied and pasted to a text file) and only show one http:// host data / for all instances in the text file.
 It works on fanged and de-fanged domains and ip addresses, and catches HTTP and HTTPS.